-The new ScottRasmussen.com national survey also shows that 35% rate the U.S. health care system as just fair, and 27% rate it as poor.
-That figure has ranged from 25% to 30% since last August.
+The new ScottRasmussen.com national survey also shows that 39% now rate the U.S. health care system as just fair, and 27% rate it as poor.

-Forty-one percent (41%) of men rate the U.S. health care system as good or excellent along with 34% of women (see crosstab results).
+Thirty-nine percent (39%) of men rate the U.S. health care system as good or excellent along with 31% of women (see crosstab results).

 Related data shows that voters are largely unaware of new technologies enabling self-monitoring of EKG’s and x-rays.

 When having unfamiliar medical symptoms, 75% of voters are at least somewhat likely to visit medical websites to learn about possible causes.
 Eighty percent (80%) consider such websites to be at least somewhat reliable.
 Seventy-one percent (71%) believe they generally do more harm than good.